-I cannot forget the site of my mom sitting in front of TV guzzling mugs of coffee drooling over Milind Soman, talking about his barefoot running in the marathon and minimalist shoes.
-And I was like ‘uff!
-How can mom be so crazy about old uncle ji… :P’ but then a look at Milind’s muscled calves and I got the answer for her craziness.
+I cannot forget the sight of my mom sitting in front of the TV guzzling mugs of coffee drooling over Milind Soman, talking about his barefoot running in the marathon and minimalist shoes.
+And I was like ‘ugh!
+How can a mom be so crazy about old uncle ji… :P’ but then a look at Milind’s muscled calves and I got the answer for her craziness.
 LOL

 What is Bare Foot Running?

-Barefoot running, also known as minimalism or natural running, is simply running without shoes or running in thin-soled shoes.
-Running barefoot is considered to be the natural way of running and some cultures like Tarahumara in Mexico still foster this idea.
-Barefoot running remains a controversial topic and many argue it might not be suitable for all runners.
-Minimalist runners, or runners who run in minimal shoes or barefoot, argue barefoot running can correct a runner’s form.
-It has the potential to foster a forefoot strike, which can result in fewer running injuries like IT Band Syndrome, Runner’s Knee, Shin splints than those who run with a heel-strike.
+Barefoot running, also known as minimalism or natural way to run, is simply going without shoes or in thin-soled shoes.
+To run barefoot is considered to be the natural way of running and some cultures like Tarahumara in Mexico still foster this idea.
+Being barefoot remains a controversial topic and many argue it might not be suitable for all runners.
+Minimalist runners, or runners who run in minimal shoes or barefoot, argue that going barefoot can correct a runner’s form.
+It has the potential to foster a forefoot strike, which can result in fewer injuries like IT Band Syndrome, Runner’s Knee, Shin splints than those who run with a heel-strike.

 History of minimalist running